TCF-Wiki/TCF-Tools/README.md

-# TCF-Apps
+# TCF-All
-Webpage for the cycle frontier wiki apps pages ( https://apps.thecyclefrontier.wiki/ )
+Webpage for the cycle frontier wiki apps pages

 To run locally, do: